Ueckermünde: Recent history

 At the time of national socialism, the ten to twelve remaining Jewish families were driven into exile or murdered.
 An existing Jewish cemetery survived Nazi rule, but later fell into disrepair, and was desecrated.
 In 1961 a memorial was set up under state protection.

 In 1945 the city surrendered without a fight or major war damage and was handed over to Soviet troops.
+From 1945 to 1952, Ueckermünde was part of the State of Mecklenburg-Vorpommern, from 1952 to 1990 of the Bezirk Neubrandenburg of East Germany and since 1990 again of Mecklenburg-Vorpommern.

 In the castle in 1950, the Haffmuseum was opened and has been enlarged several times.
 In 1962, the construction of 18 hectares the Ueckermünde Animal Park began housing bout 400 animals of nearly 120 species.
 It receives over 150,000 visitors each year.
 At the end of the 1960s a new development to house over 6,000 people was built in a new district in an area in the west of the city.

 The largest operation during East German period was a foundry with 1,100 employees in Ueckermünde.
 In 1997, the last of fifty brick factories in Ueckermünde was closed down.

 The old town remained intact in GDR times but many buildings suffered major structural damage because of decades of lack of maintenance.
 1991 saw the redevelopment of the historic city center, beginning with a preserved southern wing of the palace.
 The Old Bulwark, an essential part of the old port, has been rehabilitated.
 The district Ueckermünde East (Garden City), was renovated as part of the basic urban renewal East.
 The area had been characterized by prefabricated buildings with a high housing vacancy, leading to partial restoration measures and restructuring processes.

 The early 1990s also saw the restoration of many hotels, guest houses, apartments, and shops in the city center.
 A marina with 400 berths and 200 apartments was built in the vicinity of the Szczecin Lagoon.

 In 2001 Ueckermünde received the title of "state-approved resort".
 For its exemplary city planning, Ueckermünde was given a national award in 2002 along with the cities of Eggesin and Torgelow.